Version 0.0.9 -- Last Updated 2022/4/20

 direction is secondary.
 This makes formatting more trivial and easier to manipulate.

-Talks have arisen about removing the definite North-South orientation and eliminating
+I had thought about removing the definite North-South orientation and eliminating the

-the radian measures altogether so the language can be read upsidown and backwards,
+radian measures altogether so the language could be read upsidown and backwards,

-so formating becomes much more trivial and allows for an even more universal
+making formatting much more trivial and allowing for an even more universal

 There are no spaces or punctuation insertions that break character flow.
 Instead,